Two-hybrid screening: Enzymatic two-hybrid systems: KISS

+Two-hybrid screening by sequencing

+A number of strategies have been developed in which the two-hybrid positives are identified by DNA sequencing, usually after selection using a reporter gene.
+A variant of this approach was recently described as Liquid Y2H-Seq.

 One-, three- and one-two-hybrid variants

 One-hybrid

 The one-hybrid variation of this technique is designed to investigate protein–DNA interactions and uses a single fusion protein in which the AD is linked directly to the binding domain.
-The binding domain in this case however is not necessarily of fixed sequence as in two-hybrid protein–protein analysis but may be constituted by a library.
-This library can be selected against the desired target sequence, which is inserted in the promoter region of the reporter gene construct.
+The binding domain may be constituted by a library and thus can be selected for proteins binding a desired target sequence (which is inserted in the promoter region of a reporter gene).
 In a positive-selection system, a binding domain that successfully binds the UAS and allows transcription is thus selected.

 Note that selection of DNA-binding domains is not necessarily performed using a one-hybrid system, but may also be performed using a two-hybrid system in which the binding domain is varied and the bait and prey proteins are kept constant.

+One-hybrid screens can be used to investigate the transcriptional activation properties of proteins.
+This was done in a large screen of yeast proteins that were fused to a DNA-binding domain and the fused protein simply activated transcription of a reporter gene.
+This revealed 451 transcriptional activators in yeast, including 132 strong activators.